Astro-Sean/autophot/README.md

 wget -r -np http://broiler.astrometry.net/~dstn/4200/
 ```

-This will download all the index files to the data folder.
-Once this download is completed, this data folder must be placed in the correct location so that Astrometry.net can find it.
+This will download all the index files to the *data/* folder.
+Once this download is completed, this *data* folder must be placed in the correct location so that Astrometry.net can find it.

 We can search for the location of the solve-field command using the following: